 Eating healthy and getting plenty of exercise are important for everyone, right?
 Sure, but the nutritional needs of men are truly unique.
 Eating right means eating smart.
-This article will look at men specific nutritional issues which revolve around protein requirements, prostate health, male fertility, and the heart.
-We’ll even talk about a disease that’s more common in women, but can affect men too.
+This article will look at men specific nutritional issues that revolve around unique nutritional needs for optimal male health including protein requirements, prostate health, male fertility, and the heart.
+We’ll even talk about a disease that’s more common in women but can affect men too.

 Protein for Muscle Mass and More

 Overall, men have more muscle mass than women, so does that mean you should eat more red meat?
 While protein is certainly important, it depends a lot on your weight and level of exercise.
 Don’t forget that protein is critical for many other body processes beyond muscle building.
 Every organ in the body depends on protein for normal function.
 New cells require protein to be born, and many biological reactions are protein dependent.

 If you’re not very active, the recommended daily amount of protein is about 0.8 grams of per kilogram of body weight, or 0.36 grams per pound.
 If you weigh 180 pounds, this is only about 65 grams or about 0.14 pounds.
 Doesn’t seem like much, right?
 But the grams of protein aren’t the same as how much the food itself weighs.